Sanne Karlsson: 2004–09: Career beginnings

-2009-2011: Time in Play
+2009–2011: Time in Play

 Play was originally formed in 2001 in Sweden by current manager, Laila Bagge.
 It was made of four young girls: Fanny Hamlin, Anaïs Lameche, Rosanna and Anna Sundstrand.
 Play sold over 1 million albums and toured North America along with popular teen artists, such as A-Teens, Aaron Carter, 'N Sync and Destiny's Child.
 Fanny left the group in 2003 to pursue a college education, and a new member, Janet Leon was added to the group, until the group split in 2005.

-On November 26, 2009, former members Fanny and Anaïs appeared on the Swedish radio stations NRJ and RIXFM, along with Sanne.
+On 26 November 2009, former members Fanny and Anaïs appeared on the Swedish radio stations NRJ and RIXFM, along with Sanne.
 They announced that, as a trio, they would return as "Play" and were to partake in the filming of a reality show Made in Sweden, showing the group getting ready for their comeback to the music industry.
 The show also showed Anaïs and Fanny searching for a new member, as Rosanna was meant to join them in the reunion, but quit 3 weeks before filming.
 Sanne first met Play when she was recording a demo for their new album, and with the absence of the third member, they suggested that Sanne should join the line up.
-The show filmed Sanne getting to know the girls and after four episodes their comeback single, "Famous" was released, peaking at #1 in Sweden.
+The show filmed Sanne getting to know the girls and after four episodes their comeback single, "Famous" was released, peaking at No. 1 in Sweden.

-The group released one more single, "Not The One", before the new album, Under My Skin, was released on April 21, 2010 which reached #7 on the Swedish Albums Chart.
+The group released one more single, "Not The One", before the new album, Under My Skin, was released on 21 April 2010 which reached No. 7 on the Swedish Albums Chart.
 In October Play recorded a song called "Destiny" for the Disney Channel Movie, Avalon High without Fanny.
 Fanny had also stopped making appearances with Play and was roumered to be working on a solo career.
-In February 2011, Play officially announced that Fanny had left the group.
+In February 2011, Play-officially announced that Fanny had left the group.
 As a result, Emelie Norenberg, a good friend of Sanne's who also toured on E-Type's tour with her, was added to the group.

 Play: Anaïs, Sanne & Emelie, were in the United States planning a return to the international music scene.
 They met with stylists, TV producers, as well as musicians during a trip to Los Angeles and New York in January and were hoping to release an EP in the United States in August.
 Play officially split up in early 2011, though an official announcement by their US manager was posted on the band's official fansite, Play Mania in May 2011.

 While in Play, Sanne was a lead vocalist and generally sang Soprano harmonies.
-When Faye left the group the second time Sanne became the Main Vocalist of the group.
+When Faye left the group the second time Sanne became the main vocalist of the group.